Skip to main content

 4. Add one cup of vinegar to your drain.

-5. Cover your drain for ten minutes.
+5. Cover your drain for 10 minutes.

 However, it’s best to hire a licensed plumber who can help you when your leaking shower causes water damage to your bathroom that’s too much for you to handle on your own.